Deaconess: Decline of the diaconate including women

+Syriac Orthodox Church

+An ordained deaconess in the Syriac Orthodox Church is entitled to enter the sanctuary only for cleaning, lighting the lamps and is limited to give Holy Communion to women and children who are under the age of five.
+She can read scriptures and the Holy Gospel in a public gathering.
+The title of deaconess can also be given to a choirgirl.
+The ministry of the deaconess assists the priest and deacon outside the altar including in the service of baptizing women and anointing them with holy chrism.

 Restoration of the female diaconate

 In August 2016, the Catholic Church established a Study Commission on the Women's Diaconate to study the history of female deacons and to study the possibility of ordaining women as deacons.
 Until today, the Armenian Apostolic Church is still ordaining religious Sisters as deaconesses, the last Monastic deaconess was Sister Hripsime Sasounian (died in 2007) and on 25 September 2017, Ani-Kristi Manvelian a twenty-four-year-old woman was ordained in Tehran's St. Sarkis Mother Church as the first lay deaconess after many centuries.
 The Russian Orthodox Church had a female monastic subdiaconate into the 20th century.
-The Holy Synod of the Orthodox Church of Greece restored the female monastic subdiaconate in 2004.
+The Holy Synod of the Orthodox Church of Greece restored the female monastic order of "deaconess" in 2004.
 And on 16 November 2016, the Holy Synod of Greek Orthodox Church of Alexandria also restored the female diaconate, actually for subdeaconesses.
+On 3 May 2024, the Orthodox Patriarchate of Alexandria and all of Africa ordained in Zimbabwe the first deaconess of any patriarchate in the global Eastern Orthodox Church.

 Reformation era

 The Damsels of Charity, founded in 1559 by Prince Henri Robert de la Marck of Sedan, have sometimes been regarded as the first Protestant association of deaconesses, although they were not called by that name.

-Mennonites had a practice of consecrating deaconesses.
-Count Zinzendorf of the Moravian Church began consecrating deaconesses in 1745.
+Mennonites as well as Moravians retained the office of a deaconess from their origins.